kgorgi/kgorgi/README.md

 ### Tech 🛠

-Below is some of the tech I have used professionally and to build side projects.
+Below is some of the tech I have used professionally and on the side.

 <p align='center'>
     <img src="https://img.shields.io/badge/typescript%20-%23007ACC.svg?&style=for-the-badge&logo=typescript&logoColor=white">